RextonRZ/malay-english-toxic-detector/README.md

 Reported metrics: Accuracy, Precision, Recall, F1, MCC, AUC-ROC (per-language).

 The gap between the English/Malay F1 and the code-mixed F1 indicates how much performance changes on mixed-language input.
-Comparing the model with and without code-mixed training data shows the effect of few-shot fine-tuning on Manglish performance.
+Comparing the zero-shot and few-shot models on the identical code-mixed test set shows the effect of code-mixed fine-tuning on Manglish detection.

 ---

 ## Limitations & Future Work

-- The custom code-mixed set is relatively small (500 sentences) and manually curated by the team, with only ~300 sentences available for training and 125 for testing.
+- The custom code-mixed set is relatively small (500 sentences), with only ~300 sentences available for training and 125 for testing.
 - On code-mixed input the model shows high precision but lower recall, meaning it under-detects some toxic Manglish content — reflecting the limited code-mixed training data.
 - Future work could incorporate a larger code-mixed training set (manual annotation or synthetic generation) to further improve Manglish recall.